Significant donation enables important bladder cancer research

 Graham and his wife Dianne discussed the gift with Dr Chowdhury before Graham passed away.

-Dianne said: ‘Graham wanted to make a difference because once we realised the cancer had spread and there were no treatment options for him he wanted to help other people in his situation.
+‘Graham wanted to make a difference because once we realised the cancer had spread and there were no treatment options for him he wanted to help other people in his situation.

 ‘Graham faced his battle with cancer completely stoically.
 His attitude was he was going to meet it head on and he was going to beat it.
 Graham was incredibly positive right up until the end.